google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 That's all!

-Use other mediums if you like (e.g.: paint, ink, glitter glue), choose your own embellishments, change the size of the bears, anything goes, as long as I can see that you used my basic pattern for your bear once it is finished.
+Use other mediums if you like (e.g.: paint, ink, glitter glue), choose your own embellishments, change the size of the bear, anything goes, as long as I can see that you used my basic pattern for your bear once it is finished.

 Here's that other example of a bear made using different colours and sentiments.
 I think it looks totally different to the pink girly bear I first showed you:

-Punch Art Bear
+Punch Art Teddy Bear

 Don't you think this little guy could be used on a boy's page in a scrapbook, or to say hi to a friend, or to send a warm hug to just about anyone?

 You could even change the decorative bit.
 Imagine him holding a sign that says 'gone fishing' or 'A gift for you' or 'Get well'.
-This teddy can say anything!

 Or how about putting him inside an explosion box card or album?
+What a nice surprise it would be to find a pop up teddy bear inside!

 Are you inspired yet?
 I hope so!
 I would dearly love to see how your papercraft bear turns out.